Figuring out how to tuck in your shirt all fashionable like can be tricky.

 How much do you tuck?
 How tight should you tuck it?
 What if you stuff it up and then your top’s all wrinkled?
 Do I tuck it all in or half in?

-The makeover show’s fashion expert casually dropped this intriguing term during the franchise’s second series.
-In doing so, he sparked somewhat of a fashion phenomenon.
+After first casually dropping this intriguing term during the franchise’s second series, the Queer Eye fashion expert sparked somewhat of a fashion phenomenon.

-Sure, people have been lazily tucking in the front of their shirts for years, but Tan was the first person to give it a name (and a fancy name, at that).
+Sure, people have been lazily tucking in the front of their shirts for years, but Tan was the first person in recent pop culture history to give it a name (and a fancy name, at that).

 What is a French tuck?